 Below, we present a collage of evidence on the economic status and government assistance utilization of self-identified LGB people.
+In general, we only present coefficients that are statistically significant at the 5% level, and otherwise, coefficients will be noted as suggestive (if significant at the 10% level) or nonsignificant.
 We began above by examining the demographic and socioeconomic characteristics of LGB and heterosexual people of all household incomes and then restricted to those who are below the FPL.
 Next, we use multivariable regression to examine the relative economic status of LGB adults compared to heterosexual adults, while controlling for demographic characteristics.
 Our regression models compare the receipt and utilization of government assistance for LGB respondents with heterosexual respondents in a full sample controlling for demographic characteristics and a restricted sample of respondents who are below the FPL.
 We conclude the section by examining the receipt and utilization of the expanded child tax credit for LGB people compared to heterosexual people.